 Although we will spend time with math fact practice daily in class, it is very important that students are practicing at home, too.
 Flashcards work well, but another, more personalized option is by having your child log in to his/her XtraMath account.
 Please make sure your child is practicing his/her math facts on a weekly basis so that more complex math concepts will be easier to understand.

 Our class will be making an interactive math notebook to go along with our learning.
-The math notebook will involve cutting and gluing foldable tools to help students practice and remember math concepts on their own, and will have a table of contents at the front so that students can easily find what they're looking for.
+Due to our remote-learning situation, making the notebook will take a bit more focus from students as I demonstrate procedures for making each page via Google Meet.
+The math notebook will involve cutting and gluing foldable pages that I will provide (along with extra copies) to help students practice and remember math concepts on their own.
+The notebook will also have a table of contents at the front so that students can easily find what they're looking for.

 The math notebook will only be as helpful as the kids make it.
-They know that if they see me write something in my notebook on the board, they need to write it in theirs.
-Hopefully you will see the math notebook make some appearances at home when your child is working on math homework.
+Students will learn that if they see me write something in my notebook, they need to write it in theirs.